mklewandowski/remote-rover/README.md

 # remote-rover
-A small game where you program a rover to reach its goal while avoiding boulders.
+A small game where you program a rover investigating an alien planet.
+Program the rover to reach its goal while avoiding boulders.

 ## Gameplay
 Program your rover to reach the goal and avoid boulders.
-Press Forward, Rotate Right, and Rotate Left to create a list of instructions for the rover.
-Press Delete to remove last instruction.
-Press Start to send the instructions to the rover.
+Press Up, Down, Left, and Right to create a list of instructions for the rover.
+Press Delete to remove the last instruction.
+Press Send Program to Rover to send the instructions to the rover and see the rover execute your instructions from a first-person 3D view.

 ![Remove Rover gameplay](https://github.com/mklewandowski/remote-rover/blob/main/Assets/Images/remote-robot-gameplay.gif?raw=true)